up-to-you/dev_notes/multithreading/lock-mechanics.md

 **OS-based Thread parking is slow mostly for 3 reasons:**
 1. System-call for Thread parking is expensive, since, for the sake of execution some System/OS function - Processor needs to switch from `user mode` (user application) to `kernel mode` (system scope).
 In `user mode` Processor has access to dedicated virtual address space specifically for current User Application. `User mode` forbids Processor for any access to kernel virtual address space, since errors in kernel space may lead to OS crash.
 For the sake of System-call - Processor switches from `user mode` to `kernel mode`, executes System/OS function and switches back to `user mode` again for further execution of Application.

-2. Thread Scheduler
+2. Thread Scheduler - `unpark()` is not deterministic.
-3. Context Switching
+3. Context Switching - memory (Thread Stack) copy between virtual address spaces.

 ??? cxq, EntryList, WaitSet